 Through the Harts, the Peabody has acquired several Lesula specimens that were essential for the genetic and anatomical studies, said Sargis, who also is curator of the Peabody’s mammalogy collections.
 All specimens were collected after death, either at the hands of local hunters or, in one case, by crowned eagles.

-Other authors of the paper are Kate M. Detwiler of Florida Atlantic University; Andrew S. Burrell of New York University; James L. Fuller of Columbia University; Maurice Emetshu of the Lukuru Wildlife Research Foundation; Ashley Vosper of the Centre de Formation et Conservation Forestière; and Anthony J. Tosi of New York University.
+Other authors of the paper are Kate M. Detwiler of Florida Atlantic University; Andrew S. Burrell of New York University; James L. Fuller of Columbia University; Maurice Emetshu of the Lukuru Wildlife Research Foundation; Ashley Vosper of the Center de Formation et Conservation Forestière; and Anthony J. Tosi of New York University.

 The research was supported by the Arcus Foundation, U.S. Fish and Wildlife Service, a grant from Edith McBean, Abraham Foundation, Margot Marsh Biodiversity Foundation Grant, and Yale Institute for Biospheric Studies.